datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 >## Tip: Pay attention to warnings in the script console
 >
-> If you enter a line of code in your R that contains some error, RStudio
+> If you enter a line of code in your script that contains some error, RStudio
-> may give you hint with an error indication and an underline of this mistake.
+> may give you an error message and underline this mistake.
+Sometimes these
-> Sometimes these messages are easy to understand, but often the message may
+> messages are easy to understand, but often the message may need some figuring
-> need some figuring out.
-In any case paying attention to these warnings help
+> out.
+In any case paying attention to these warnings help you avoid mistakes.
-> you avoid mistakes.
-In this case, our object name has a space, which is not
+> In this case, our object name has a space, which is not allowed in R. Notice
-> allowed in R. Notice the error message does not say this directly, but
+> the error message does not say this directly, but essentially R is "not sure"
-> essentially R is "not sure" about to to assign the name to "human_ chr_number"
+> about to to assign the name to "human_ chr_number" when the object name we
-> when the object name we want is "human_chr_number".
+> want is "human_chr_number".
 >
 > <img src="../assets/img/rstudio_script_warning.png" alt="rstudio script warning" style="width: 600px;"/>
 >